Melissa Grunlan

-Melissa Ann Grunlan (nee Deisz) is an American scientist.
+Melissa A. Grunlan (nee Deisz) is an American scientist and academic.
 She is Professor and Holder of the Charles H. and Bettye Barclay Professorship in the Department of Biomedical Engineering at Texas A&M University.
 She holds courtesy appointments in the Departments of Chemistry and Materials Science & Engineering.
+Her research focuses on the development of polymeric biomaterials for regenerative engineering and medical devices.

+Grunlan is a Fellow of the American Chemical Society (ACS), the ACS PMSE Division, the American Institute for Medical and Biological Engineering (AIMBE), and the Biomedical Engineering Society (BMES).
+She is a Senior Member of the National Academy of Inventors (NAI).
+Grunlan serves as an Associate Editor for ACS Macro Letters.

 Early life and education

 Grunlan was born to parents Mike and Angie Deisz in Bismarck, North Dakota.
 As a student at St. Mary's Central High School, she was a member of the National Honor Society for three years.
 Grunlan graduated with honors from St. Mary's in 1991.
 While completing her Bachelor of Science degree in chemistry at North Dakota State University, Grunlan received a NASA research fellowship to assist her studies in synthetic organic research.
-Upon graduating with her BSc and Master's degree, Grunlan was employed at the H.B.
-Fuller Company for four years and then enrolled at the University of Southern California for her Ph.D. in Chemistry.
-She received a Doctoral Dissertation Award from USC's College of Letters, Arts, & Sciences.
-Following her PhD, Grunlan was a post-doctoral fellow in the Department of Chemistry at Texas A&M University.
+Upon graduating with her BSc and master's degree, Grunlan was employed at the H.B.
+Fuller Company for four years and then enrolled at the University of Southern California for her PhD in chemistry.
+She received a Doctoral Dissertation Award from USC's college of letters, arts, and sciences.
+Following her PhD, Grunlan was a post-doctoral fellow in the department of chemistry at Texas A&M University.